Man who died from Ebola endured treatment delays

 Doctors with an air-transport service assessed Salia in Sierra Leone last week before deciding he was stable enough for the long flight to Nebraska.

-In Omaha, Salia was placed on kidney dialysis and a ventilator and was given several medications, the hospital said.
-He was given the experimental Ebola drug ZMapp and received another plasma transfusion from an Ebola survivor.
+In Omaha, Salia was placed on kidney dialysis and a ventilator and was given several medications, the hospital said in a statement.
+He was given the experimental Ebola drug ZMapp on Saturday and received another plasma transfusion from an Ebola survivor.

-Salia's wife, Isatu Salia, who lives in New Carrollton, Maryland, said Monday that the family believed he was treated "in the best place possible."
+Salia’s wife, Isatu Salia, who lives in Maryland, said Monday that the family believed he was treated “in the best place possible.”